 - Don’t forget to stretch!

 Part one of my flexibility series talks about the why of stretching and foam rolling, and when it’s best to do which.
+Part two discusses dynamic stretching to prepare for your run.
 I will update this topic further as my stretching series continues!

 - Taper Madness

 Yup.
 This is real.
 As your miles cycle down so you can build your glycogen stores, you may begin to feel restless with all that extra time on your hands!